 Europe's largest cattle breeding organization in East Prussia

 As well as the North Sea region, many other regions of Germany developed numerous herd book organizations for black-and-white and red-and-white cattle.
 East Prussia was especially well-known for its black-and-white breeding.
 The first herd book organization in East Prussia was founded in 1882.
 With 6,000 members and 350,000 registered cows, it was the largest cattle breeding organization within Europe and at the forefront of the development of modern breeding until its breakup in 1944 during the troubled years of the war.

 Uniform breeding goal

-Development to the German Holstein Cattle
+Development of German Holstein cattle

-Successful proof for the German Holstein breeding
+Successful proof of German Holstein breeding

 In 1990, the year of reunification, East German cattle breeding organizations became integrated in the German Holstein Association (DHV).
 Within a short time, they were re-organized into modern cattle breeding organizations following the Western model.
 Due to excellent breeding work and reorientation of the breeding goal for German Holsteins, an improvement in production in the East German Holstein population of more than 3,000 kg milk was achieved between 1990 and 2000.
 This enormous increase in production is even more remarkable as the farms in East Germany often house several hundred dairy cows.